Ghana Community Radio Network: History

 GCRN since its inception has its primary aim of localising mass communication within Ghana audience as it is believed broadcasting in local languages are being overlooked by commercial or mass-media broadcaster.
 The association advocates that a reorientation of programming and organization would improve drastically Radio’s contribution to education and development.

 According to DEVEX, "the association has 19 members on-air.
 They serve communities in 8 out of the 10 Regions of Ghana.
 Between them, they broadcast in 16 indigenous languages, including many that would otherwise leave their communities un-voiced."
 In addition, GCRN counts 12 Community Radio initiatives.
 These are initiatives that are awaiting their frequencies.
 Once they get on-air, the remaining two Regions would have at least one Community Radio station."

-In 2005, Prof. Alex Quarmyne, the Executive Director of Radio Ada in Accra, said: "there are only six community radio stations in Ghana - Radio Ada; Radio Peace in Winneba; Radio Progress in Wa; Royals FM in Wenchi; Dormaa FM in Dormaa Ahenkro and Radio Afram Plains in Donkokrom, which has just began operations."
+In 2005, Prof. Alex Quarmyne, the Executive Director of Radio Ada in Accra, said: "There are only six community radio stations in Ghana - Radio Ada; Radio Peace in Winneba; Radio Progress in Wa; Royals FM in Wenchi; Dormaa FM in Dormaa Ahenkro and Radio Afram Plains in Donkokrom, which has just began operations."
 Radio Gurune is also part of the community radio network in Ghana.

-Ghana Community Radio Network is support by World Bank (WB) in Ghana and UNESCO for its education and Media training of young people.
+Ghana Community Radio Network is supported by the World Bank (WB) in Ghana and UNESCO for its education and Media training of young people.